osmosis-labs/docs/integrate/incentives.md

 We then recalculate shares using (capped) fees + external incentives collected by the pool.
 To limit the incentive increase caused by a match relative to the base incentives, we take the minimum of this `adjusted reveneue` share, and `(1 + matched_multiple_cap) * capped_fee_share`.
 We set `matched_multiple_cap` at 1, so that matches can be no more than the base incentives of a pool.

 ### Minimum Share
 Pools can also have a minimum share set by governance, to incentivize liquidity ahead of observed trading volume.
-We set minimums of 25% of incentives on pools 1 and 560 as demonstration and to guarantee a large amount of incentives for osmo/atom and osmo/ust liquidity.
-These parameters would be set and changed by governance and should be used to prioritizes the growth of strategic liquidity.
+Minimum shares have currently been set for the OSMO/ATOM, OSMO/WETH, OSMO/WBTC, OSMO/CRO and OSMO/USDC pools.
+These parameters are set and changed by governance and should be used to prioritizes the growth of strategic liquidity.

+### Maximum Share
+Pools can also have a maximum share set by governance, to prevent too many incentives being allocated to any one pool and ensuring a diverse range of liquidity for trading.
+Currently the OSMO/ATOM pool is the only pool with a maximum set.

 #### Major